Interior head: Chaco protections ‘millennia in the making’

 This swath of northwestern New Mexico has been at the center of a decades-long battle over oil and gas development.

-U.S. Interior Secretary Deb Haaland joined pueblo leaders Monday to reflect on her office’s announcement last week that it would seek to withdraw federal land holdings within 10 miles (16 kilometers) of the park’s boundary, making the area off-limits to oil and gas leasing for 20 years.
+On Monday, U.S. Interior Secretary Deb Haaland joined pueblo leaders at the park to reflect on her office’s announcement last week that it would seek to withdraw federal land holdings within 10 miles (16 kilometers) of its boundary, making the area off-limits to oil and gas leasing for 20 years.

+The action halts new leases in the area for the next two years while federal officials consider the proposed withdrawal.

 “This celebration is decades in the making,” Haaland said.
 “Some would even say millennia in the making.”

-Haaland’s action halts new leases in the area for the next two years while federal officials consider the proposed withdrawal.

-While the Chaco area holds historical and cultural significance to many tribes, the Navajo Nation oversees much of the land that makes up the jurisdictional checkerboard surrounding the national park.
+While the Chaco area holds significance for many Indigenous people in the Southwest, the Navajo Nation oversees much of the land that makes up the jurisdictional checkerboard surrounding the national park.
 Some belongs to individual Navajos who were allotted land by the federal government generations ago.

 Navajo leaders support preserving parts of the area but have said individual allottees stand to lose an important income source if the land is made off-limits to development.
 They’re calling for a smaller buffer of federal land around the park as a compromise to protect Navajo financial interests.